-Considering Mr. Fabrizio Saccomanni's professional background and status, the Board of Directors has concluded that he is the best candidate for the position as Chairman of UniCredit for the next term (2018-2021).
+Considering Mr. Fabrizio Saccomanni's professional background and status, the previous Board of Directors has concluded that he would have been the best candidate for the position as Chairman of UniCredit for the next Board of Director's term (for the period 2018-2021).

-Mr. Fabrizio Saccomanni took an active role in defining the list of potential members of the future UniCredit board, which has been put forward by the current Board of Directors for election at the Annual General Meeting in 2018.
+On this regard, Mr. Fabrizio Saccomanni also took an active role in defining the list of potential members of the current UniCredit board, which has been put forward by the previous Board of Directors for election at the Annual General Meeting in 2018.